polotno-project/polotno-site/docs/store.md

 import { createStore } from 'polotno/model/store';
 const store = createStore({
   key: 'YOUR_API_KEY', // you can create it here: https://polotno.com/cabinet/
-  // you can hide back-link on a paid licence
+  // you can hide back-link on a paid license
   // but it will be good if you can keep it for Polotno project support
   showCredit: true,
 });